Welding-Torch/Excel-Anonymizer/README.md

 2. What data types can it detect and anonymize?
    Excel Anonymizer can detect and anonymize Name, Phone Number, Email, Location, Date/Time, and Credit Card Numbers.

+3. How did this project originate?
+   I'm glad you asked, see [this](https://github.com/microsoft/presidio/discussions/1300).

 ## Quickstart
 1. Install Excel Anonymizer
    ```